-Students who have completed general, non-architecture courses at other two- or four-year colleges may only apply for placement in the first year of the Bachelor of Architecture (B.Arch) program.
-These include students who have completed associate degrees (A.A. or A.S.) in disciplines other than architecture.
+Students who have completed general, non-architecture courses at other two- or four-year colleges will be placed in the first year of the Bachelor of Architecture (B.Arch) program.
+These include students who have completed associate degrees (AA or AS) in disciplines other than architecture.

 Advanced Placement Transfer

-Advanced placement for transfer students from other architecture programs into SCI-Arc's B.Arch program is not guaranteed, but is determined on a case-by-case basis on review of the applicant’s portfolio of architectural and creative work, the number of architectural design studios completed, and their personal statement, academic standing, and letters of recommendation.
-Students who begin their studies in the B.Arch program with advanced placement (1B studio placement or higher) may be required to complete additional prerequisite seminars at SCI-Arc before advancing to the next studio level.
+Advanced placement for transfer students from other architecture programs into SCI-Arc's B.Arch program is not guaranteed, but is determined on a case-by-case basis on review of the applicant’s portfolio of architectural and creative work, the number of architectural design studios completed, and academic standing.
+Students who begin their studies in the B.Arch program with advanced placement (1B studio placement or higher) are required to complete the Bachelor of Architecture Transfer Seminar at SCI-Arc before the start of the semester.

 Transferring General Education Credits